 If you find out that you have HIV, try to stay calm.
 People living with HIV can have normal, healthy relationships and sex lives.
 But it’s important to take precautions to help your partner(s) stay HIV-free.

 There are a few ways that you can avoid giving HIV to other people:

 Always use condoms when you have vaginal and anal sex.

-Start treatments for HIV as soon as possible, and keep taking your HIV medicine consistently.
-This can lower your chances of passing it to your partner (and help you stay healthy).
+Start treatment for HIV as soon as possible, and keep taking your HIV medicine.
+When you take it correctly, HIV treatment can lower or even stop your chances of spreading the virus to your sexual partners (and help you stay healthy).